If you are applying for this course from within the UK/EU, click apply now.

 New and exciting opportunities exist in this expanding field.
 Audiology is a fast-evolving and varied discipline.
 A desire to work with and help people is essential and forms an important component of both training and the job.
 There are excellent employment opportunities within NHS clinical practice.

 Healthcare is changing and similarly the role of Healthcare Science Practitioners within cardiac physiology is changing to offer patients the best possible experience.
-Technology is constantly developing with equipment becoming increasingly portable, meaning many tests that at one time could only be performed in hospitals, can now be performed within GP surgeries or community clinics.
+Technology is constantly developing with equipment becoming increasingly portable, meaning many tests that at one time could only be performed in hospitals, can now be performed in GP surgeries or community clinics.
 The development of wireless technology now allows monitoring of patients with heart rate monitors and implantable cardiac devices without the patient having to visit hospital departments.

 The main role of a Healthcare Science Practitioner is to help perform, analyse and interpret tests to provide a clinical report that assists with diagnosis of disease.
-Newly qualified staff will develop the core skills gained at university and learn to work independently without supervision and eventually look to specialise within one of two areas, Echocardiography or Cardiac Rhythm Management.
+Newly qualified staff will develop the core skills gained at university and learn to work independently without supervision and eventually look to specialise in one of two areas, Echocardiography or Cardiac Rhythm Management.
 Beyond this, staff are regularly encouraged to develop their skills to take on additional responsibilities such as patient education, training staff from other disciplines, mentorship, or service development.

 Qualities of an Audiologist/Cardiac Physiologist are: